Gsunshine/Gsunshine.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a CS Ph.D. student at CMU, advised by [Zico Kolter](https://zicokolter.com/).
 Previously, I was a research assistant at Peking University, advised by [Zhouchen Lin](https://zhouchenlin.github.io/).
-I also had a wonderful summer at Meta Reality Labs with [Shaojie Bai](https://zicokolter.com/) on generative avatar encoding.
+I also had a wonderful summer at Meta Reality Labs with [Shaojie Bai](https://jerrybai1995.github.io/) on generative avatar encoding.

 I am an enthusiast of dynamics, recognizing and developing dynamics that self-organize complex systems.
 Here is my [CV](https://www.overleaf.com/read/dggtmczgrysp).

-Research
+Interests
 ---------

 I have eclectic interests in machine learning and deep learning, especially the dynamics in deep learning and the dynamics of deep learning.
 I believe that structured decomposition, i.e., disentanglement, is a key to understanding the emergence of intelligence, while it can be elegantly formulated and achieved by the dynamics.